How to measure company culture: Tips and tools on metrics that count

 • Collaboration fluidity: Smooth cross-team work is a hallmark of healthy culture.
 Look at project feedback, communication flow, and shared document analytics to spot friction points.

-• Cultural sentiment: Open-ended survey responses, internal messages, and feedback reveal recurring themes, pain points, and overall mood — NLP tools can help make sense of it all.
+• Cultural sentiment: Open-ended survey responses, internal messages, and feedback reveal recurring themes, pain points, and overall mood.

 Beyond the survey: Comprehensive methods for measuring company culture